Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Birdlife is varied here, and we almost stepped on an eider duck in camouflage and were quite startled, more so than the eider duck nesting on the beach.

-It didn't budge, but then eider ducks are known for not flying from their nests when disturbed.
+It didn't budge, but then eider ducks are known to stay in their nests when disturbed.

 I guess that its heart was beating as fast as ours.
 It blended in so well and was totally quiet, so it was invisible to us, and we would for sure not have wanted to harm it.